plain-solutions-gmbh/kirby-components-example/README.md

 # Step-by-step tutorial

-To rebuild this example from scretch, just following these steps:
+Continue reading, if you like to rebuild the example of this repository from scratch.

 ## Setup Kirby